-However, eye pain is rarely a symptom of a serious disease or condition.
+Eye pain, also known as ophthalmalgia, is a common eye condition.
+It’s rarely a symptom of a serious eye disease or condition.
 Usually, the pain clears without medicine or treatment.

 Eye pain that comes with vision loss may be a symptom of an emergency medical problem.
 Speak with your ophthalmologist, eye doctor, or health care provider immediately if you lose vision while experiencing eye pain.

+There are various potential causes of painful eyes.
 Here are some of the most common causes:

 While the pain of viral conjunctivitis is typically mild, the inflammation leads to itchiness, redness, and discharge in the eye.
 Conjunctivitis is also known as pink eye.